Robust Wasserstein barycenter: Introduction

 The main contributions of this paper are three-folds: \begin{enumerate} \item[(i)] We propose the novel concept of the robust Wasserstein barycenter that overcomes the robustness issue of the classical Wasserstein barycenter. \item[(ii)] We prove the existence and consistency of the RWB.
-Furthermore, we characterize the size of the support of the robust Wasserstein barycenter under the condition that all input distributions are discrete with finite supports. \item[(iii)] We propose a free-support algorithm that generalizes fixed-support algorithms, thereby addressing the challenge that fixed-support algorithms face in determining an appropriate support for the barycenter in high-dimensional scenarios. \end{enumerate}
+Furthermore, we characterize the size of the support of the robust Wasserstein barycenter under the condition that all input distributions are discrete with finite supports. \item[(iii)] We introduce a free-support method for computing RWB, which generalizes existing fixed-support algorithms and resolves the difficulty of selecting proper supports for barycenter computation encountered by fixed-support approaches in high-dimensional settings. \end{enumerate}